microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Mac.md

 #### Allow signed PowerShell scripts <a name="allow-signed-powershell-scripts"></a>

 If PowerShell script execution is restricted in your environment, you need to bypass this restriction to run the 'Unified Labeling Support Tool'.
-To do this, run the "Set-ExecutionPolicy" command with the following parameters:
+To do this, run the `Set-ExecutionPolicy` command with the following parameters:

 ```
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned -Force